German Doner Kebab: Middle East

 In 2016, the chain had a location in Doha, Qatar.

 In 2018, the chain had 13 sites in the United Arab Emirates, with plans to expand to 55 units in 2020 announced at the time.

 In April 2019, the chain signed a new franchise deal to expand in Saudi Arabia.
 An agreement with Ajlan Bin Ajlan Group would lead to the potential development of 100 restaurants in Saudi Arabia over ten years.

 In 2021, the chain teamed with Emirati social media influencers to promote its product "Boss Box" in the UAE.

 Sweden

 The chain arrived in Sweden in 2014.

 In July 2019, GDK announced their plains to add four more restaurants in Sweden during mid-2019, adding to their pre-existing five.

-Proposals in Ireland
+Ireland

 In 2019, the chain announced plans to open a restaurant in Dublin, Ireland, with 40 total sites in Ireland planned from 2020.

-As of 2024, no locations are stated to be present in the Republic of Ireland.
+As of early 2026, there are two locations in Ireland, both of them in Dublin.

 Canada

-GDK opened two restaurants in Canada in 2020, at Ottawa and Surrey.
+GDK opened two restaurants in Canada in 2020, in Ottawa and Surrey.

 In March 2021, GDK announced their ambitions to open 100 restaurants in Canada over 10 years.
 The company said they are seeking multi-unit franchise partners in Calgary, Montreal and more locations in Ottawa.

-Its flagship location in Canada, opened in Toronto on 3 August 2021.
+Its flagship location in Canada opened in Toronto on 3 August 2021.